-Interest at the rate of 4% per annum is paid on DROP DROPped members.

-account and annuity withdrawal account from DROP date to retirement date.
+Interest at the rate of 4% (2% for Police Patrol who DROP on or after June 10, 2014) per annum is paid on DROP account and annuity withdrawal account from DROP date to retirement date.
 Fire contributions made while in the DROP prior to September 16, 2011 accumulate at the market rate minus 30 basis points per annum.